leochutw/CS_Note/GNU_screen.md

 -isig -icanon iexten -echo echoe echok -echonl -noflsh -xcase -tostop -echoprt echoctl echoke
 ```

 The best way to work around serial setting problem with `screen` is via `stty` command.
 Linux treats serial devices as tty with its control-character.
+It's a bit hectic to understand programming the serial device in Unix in comparison to MS.NET platform.
+Once you're acquainted with it, you will be more comfortable with communication to a serial device with `screen`, since `screen` is ubiquitous in Unix (minicom, .. are less popular).

 From the man page for stty:
 * csN - set character size to N bits, N in [5..8]